kbidzhiev/kbidzhiev/Docker/Docker1.md

 # Some terminology
 In the next sections you are going to hear about:
   - docker image\
-      it is an instruction or blueprint for building a corresponding docker container.
+      it is a detailed instruction or blueprint for building a corresponding docker container.
   - docker container\
       "zipped" software, e.g python application, or python as a language, or OS, like Linux